designomexico/Framework-by-designo.mx/README.md

-Framework-by-designo.mx
+HTML5 ie8+ Framework
 =======================

-Framework by designo.mx
+by designo.mx

-This is our own HTML5 ie8 compatible version of Framework for every day projects using:
+This is our own HTML5 ie8+ compatible version of Framework for every day projects using:

 - Responsive Grid
 - Bootstrap